InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development-ci.rst

 .. epigraph::

-    Fragalysis Stack development procedures for Kubernetes deployment and the role of `Travis`_ in the Fragalysis Stack *CI/CD* process.
+    Fragalysis Stack development procedures for Kubernetes deployment and the role of `Travis`_ in the Fragalysis Stack *CI* process.

 The OpenShift deployment of the Stack used **Jenkins** as the CI/CD build framework, relying on the container registry and build capabilities provided by OpenShift.
-Kubernetes has no registry as such and although you can install **Jenkins** it's role is diminished as it's more of *White Elephant* than and clear asset in Kubernetes.
+Kubernetes has no registry as such and although you can install **Jenkins** it's role is diminished and it's of much less value than its OpenShift counterpart.

-Instead, in the Kubernetes world, without a clear industry standard merging as a CI/CD framework, we switch to relying on **Travis** in order to test and build the Stack images.
+Instead, in the Kubernetes world, without a clear CI/CD framework emerging, we have switched to relying on an external build process (**Travis**) to build, test and deploy the Fragalysis Stack container images.

-**Travis** is an external cloud-based service, free for open-source projects.

 **Travis** is an external cloud-based service, free for open-source projects that is mature used by many to test and build software.
 It is programmed through the use of ``.travis.yml`` files placed in the root directory of GitHub projects.

+We have added facilities to *chain* builds (for one Travis GitHub project to trigger another) using our `Trigger Travis`_ repository and to also deploy container images to the cluster using pre-deployed AWX Jobs using our `Trigger AWX`_ repository.

 Why not use **Jenkins**?